Senzing/senzingapi-runtime/README.md

 # senzingapi-runtime

+## Synopsis

+A Docker image with Senzingapi library installed.

 ## Overview

-The `senzing/senzingapi-runtime` docker image is pre-installed with the Senzingapi library to help simplify creating applications that use the Senzingapi library.
+The `senzing/senzingapi-runtime` Docker image has the Senzingapi library installed to simplify creating applications that use the Senzingapi library.

+The `senzing/senzingapi-runtime` Docker image is not intended to be run as a container directly.
+Rather, it's intention is to be a Docker "base image" that is extended.
+As such, the `senzing/senzingapi-runtime` Docker image is a "root container".

 ## Use

-In a Dockerfile, the docker image created by this repo can be used in a Docker file by setting it as the base image.
+In your `Dockerfile`, set the base image to `senzing/senzingapi-runtime`.
+Example:

 ```Dockerfile
 FROM senzing/senzingapi-runtime
 ```

+**Note:** To simplify extending the Docker image, the `senzing/senzingapi-runtime` image is `USER root`.
+As a best practice, the final image should be a non-root user.

 To determine which versions of Senzing are being used in local repositories, run